Electronic waste recycling: Scrapping recycling

-In the recycling process, TVs, monitors, mobile phones and computers are typically tested for reuse and repaired.
-If broken, they may be disassembled for parts still having high value if labour is cheap enough.
-Other e-waste is shredded to roughly 100 mm pieces and manually checked to separate out toxic batteries and capacitors which contain poisonous metals.
+In the recycling process, TVs, monitors, mobile phones, and computers may be tested for reuse and repaired.
+If broken, they may be disassembled for parts, still having high value if labour is cheap enough.
+Other e-waste is shredded to roughly 100 mm pieces and manually checked to separate toxic batteries and capacitors, which contain poisonous metals.
 The remaining pieces are further shredded to ~10 mm and passed under a magnet to remove ferrous metals.
 An eddy current ejects non-ferrous metals, which are sorted by density either by a centrifuge or vibrating plates.
 Precious metals can be dissolved in acid, sorted, and smelted into ingots.
 The remaining glass and plastic fractions are separated by density and sold to re-processors.
 TVs and monitors must be manually disassembled to remove either toxic lead in CRTs or the mercury in flat screens.

-Corporations face risks both for incompletely destroyed data and for improperly disposed computers.
-In the UK, some recycling companies use a specialized WEEE-registered contractor to dispose IT equipment and electrical appliances, who disposes it safely and legally.

-In America, companies are liable for compliance with regulations even if the recycling process is outsourced under the Resource Conservation and Recovery Act.
+Corporations face risks both for incompletely destroyed data and for improperly disposed of computers.
+In the UK, some recycling companies use a specialized WEEE-registered contractor to dispose of IT equipment and electrical appliances.
+In America, under the Resource Conservation and Recovery Act, companies are liable for compliance with regulations even if the recycling process is outsourced.
 Companies can mitigate these risks by requiring waivers of liability, audit trails, certificates of data destruction, signed confidentiality agreements, and random audits of information security.
 The National Association of Information Destruction is an international trade association for data destruction providers.

 Sale

-Online auctions are an alternative for consumers willing to resell for cash less fees, in a complicated, self-managed, competitive environment where paid listings might not sell.
+Online auctions are an alternative for consumers willing to resell for cash with fewer fees, in a complicated, self-managed, competitive environment where paid listings might not sell.
 Online classified ads can be similarly risky due to forgery scams and uncertainty.

 Take back

 When researching computer companies before a computer purchase, consumers can find out if they offer recycling services.
 Most major computer manufacturers offer some form of recycling.
-At the user's request they may mail in their old computers, or arrange for pickup from the manufacturer.
+At the user's request, they may mail in their old computers or arrange for pickup from the manufacturer.

 Hewlett-Packard also offers free recycling, but only one of its "national" recycling programs is available nationally, rather than in one or two specific states.
 Hewlett-Packard also offers to pick up any computer product of any brand for a fee, and to offer a coupon against the purchase of future computers or components; it was the largest computer recycler in America in 2003, and it has recycled over 750000000 lb of electronic waste globally since 1995.
 It encourages the shared approach of collection points for consumers and recyclers to meet.